BChow5/Obsidian-Notes/ACIT3420 - Windows Server/Lectures/Lecture 6 - Server Storage.md

 ![[Pasted image 20250213092448.png]]

 #### RAID 1 + 0
-- each pair o disks is mirrored and then the mirrored disks are striped
+- each pair of disks is mirrored and then the mirrored disks are striped
 - can improve fault tolerance and read and write performance
 - costly
 ![[Pasted image 20250213092429.png]]